 Using OpenChannel, customers like Cisco Meraki help you manage your IT network from the cloud and Jamf make it easy to monitor Apple devices in the enterprise.

-Getting company approval can sometimes take months so our “Community” plan is free forever.
-You can upgrade online when you’re ready and OpenChannel paid plans starts at $399 per month.
+Getting company approval can sometimes take months so our “Proof of Concept” plan is free for as long as you need (actually!).
+You can upgrade online when you’re ready and OpenChannel paid plans starts at $1200 per month.

 Specific vs General

 Another important question is “are your apps and integrations specific to your platform?”

 Microsoft Office 365 can be purchased from an AppDirect supported app store.
 It can also be purchased directly from Microsoft and other physical and digital resellers.
 An AppDirect supported store is pre-loaded with products but those products are not specific to your company.

 OpenChannel customers have apps specific to their platform.
 ServiceTitan, a SaaS solution for home services (and on the Forbes list of next billion dollar startups) has built the successful ServiceTitan Marketplace using OpenChannel.

 The focus on their platform is clear with the tagline “Make ServiceTitan Even Better”, where these apps enhance the ServiceTitan product for their users.
 Customers can integrate with apps like Nationwide Inbound, a tool to manage inbound calling and scheduling.